 building a network

-MUN activities take place within group of students.
+MUN activities take place within a group of students.
 No delegate can in fact act unilaterally and, to promote his or her interests, every MUNer has to confront and agree with others.
-This working mode characterizes MUN even outside the simulation.
+This working method characterizes MUN even outside the simulation.
 Equally important are the convivial moments in which the participants can learn, build new friendships and share experiences, among themselves and with the guests involved in the project.

 Involving students and enthusiasts from all over the Canton Ticino, as well as from other Swiss Cantons and from abroad, the conference becomes a learning community: getting to know each other, interacting, creating and maintaining contacts are not only a necessity but represent an ideal of community.

-Over the next few years, we expect to regularly host a TI-MUN Conference in the fall semester.
+Over the next few years, we expect to host regularly a TI-MUN Conference in the fall semester.
 In a short time we want to become an active pole in promoting the project in the Ticino institutes (high schools, professional schools, USI and SUPSI) and in maintaining contacts between the delegates of yesterday, today and tomorrow.

 Synergies with educational institutions